hotelcurtains/CS115/notes/notes pt 2.md

 - `self.variable`: changes per object in this class
 - `variable`: stays the same with every object.
 - same with `function(self,arg)` vs `function(arg)`
-- the `__` around some functions are used to overwrite included functions
-  - this way you won't do it accidentally
-  - these are reserved function names
-    - (even though you can still name a function the words inside)
 - when you save a file that only holds a class its file name MUST be the same as the class name
   - for testing purposes, you can make a main() function that runs some functions for you in the class file
     - however you MUST REMOVE IT in your final version (i.e. when you hand it in or use it in another file)